Insight Counseling Center

 Child Abuse Reporting

-• Submit the Child Abuse Report Form (BCIA 8572, see 9.2) to the appropriate county agency within 36 hours of suspicion.
+• Submit the written Child Abuse Report Form (BCIA 8572) (see 9.2) to the same agency within 36 hours of the initial phone report.

 • Document all steps in TherapyNotes within 24 hours and notify your supervisor immediately.